SpaceG/spaceg.github.io/_posts/2018-08-26-template-styling-designing-in-angular-6.markdown

 <small>Angular 6, Framework, components, command-line, CLI, Angular CLI </small>

-Create New Angular 6 Project, with the following scss ( Sass - Stylesheet File) to but in your styles there in that easy file.
-And create sameTime with routing commandline CLI form Angular to your App ( Project).
+In the following style.scss ( Sass - Stylesheet File) you can inlude your global stylesheets.
+And create sameTime with routing commandline CLI form Angular to your App ( Project) style home.component.css file. for only that session.

 <h1>Template & Design Styling in Angular 6</h1>